 Good morning, Baltimore!
 Charm City's bean scene is amidst a full-fledged renaissance, with a wide array of independent coffee shops popping up post-pandemic.
+This is great news for coffee lovers looking for a new place to live.
 For those looking for a budget brew, Baltimore is one of the most affordable coffee cities on the list.
 A daily cup in Baltimore adds up to 1.4% of the average annual income there, which is 20% less than the national average (1.74%).
 With 26 coffee shops per 100,000 residents, Baltimoreans have a slew of cafes to choose from, creating a diverse coffee scene and America's best coffee city.

 #2 Coffee City: Hartford, CT

 Hartford's baseball team plays at Dunkin' Donuts Park, so it should be no surprise that people in this capital city love their coffee just as much as they love their donuts.
 The town has 17.7 donut shops per 100,000 residents — that's 3x as many donut shops as the average city!
 And with approximately 24 coffee shops per capita, Hartford holds its own amongst other larger coffee cities.

 Bean Town serves as the perfect backdrop to many fantastic coffee options and is home to Ben Affleck's favorite coffee chain, Dunkin' Donuts.
 Boston has 3x the number of coffee shops per capita than any other city in the study, providing residents with everything from chic corner cafes to quick grab-and-go options.
 For New Englanders looking to get their daily java jolt, a daily cup in Boston adds up to just 1.34% of the average annual income, giving Boston residents a 23% advantage over the average city.